Dou-Yiming/CS337-Project/README.md

 # Image Super-Sampling and Reconstruction from Sparse Samples
-This is the project of SJTU-CS337-Computer Graphics.
-This doc helps you to
+This is the final project of SJTU-CS337-Computer Graphics.

+This doc helps you to get the general idea of the project and run the code.
+For more details, please refer to our code and this [paper](https://github.com/Dou-Yiming/CS337-Project/blob/main/report/Image Super-Sampling and Reconstruction from Sparse Samples.pdf).

 ## Motivation